‘Stranger Things’ Matt & Ross Duffer Dish Season 4 Finale Death & Destruction & Epic Battles Ahead

 MATT DUFFER: We wrote it into the script, turned it into Netflix and that was it.
 The thing I love about Nora is she just handles all the business aspect of it without looping us into it.
 So, I don’t have to hear about all the back and forth.
 I just know luckily that Kate Bush had seen the show and was a fan and was really supportive of the song being in it.
 We needed an artist because it’s not just a normal sync, it’s a song that we played a dozen times throughout the show.
 It required some level of remixing.
 So, it required cooperation from the artist and Kate Bush has been like amazingly supportive and cooperative.
 She is super excited about what’s happened, which is that her song, her music that is so brilliant, has resonated and reached a whole new generation for people who weren’t familiar with her.

 DEADLINE: Sometimes you catch lightning in a bottle.
-After advancing the story in those last two episodes, what elements are you most excited to explore in Season Five?
+After advancing the story in those last two episodes, what elements are you most excited to explore in Season 5?

 ROSS DUFFER: One, we’re excited that the gang is back together in a sense.
 So, we’re excited to see some of our original groupings from that core group from Season One get back together on this journey.
 We’re excited about just getting into the Upside Down and what is really going on there.
 We have some things we’re pretty excited about that and I think there are still a few big surprises we have up our sleeves that we purposely held out of this season that we’re excited to bring to people.